-On Monday, Tuesday and Wednesday look for Pressing On… — my thoughts and applications of the previous Sunday message of Lincoln Baptist Church.
-On Thursdays I will look at some aspect of Christian Discipleship.
-On Fridays look for my response to your Bible Question.
+On Monday, Tuesday and Wednesday I will generally blog thoughts and applications of the previous Sunday message of Lincoln Baptist Church.
+On Thursdays I will look at some aspect of Christian Discipleship, and on Fridays I will attempt to respond to your Bible Questions.
 (See the Contact page to make a submission.)

 Why “the broken runner”?

 Three days after my sixteenth birthday my father died after suffering a third heart attack.
 In retrospect this should have been no surprise.

 Dad’s upbringing was before we knew what we know today about the perils of high cholesterol, lack of exercise, and stress.
 Dad’s typical childhood breakfasts of bacon and toast fried in the drippings, a nervous condition resulting from a wartime double posting in isolation, and the years that followed at a desk job had all taken their toll.

 That was 1967.
 I was just sixteen — a time when I needed a dad the most, but he was gone.

 The following year Dr. Kenneth Cooper’s ground-breaking book Aerobics hit the stands.
 It promoted the seeming wild notion that exercise, not bed rest, was in order for heart patients.
 The heart was a muscle and like any muscle it would respond to being challenged.
 It could be made stronger.
 “Use it or lose it” became a catch phrase and the streets became peppered with crazy fools we called “joggers.”

 Eventually we learned of the dangers of cholesterol… that diet just might affect heart and whole body health, and that heredity could play a role in one’s tendency to heart issues as well.
 The “crazy joggers” were gaining respect and we began to call them “runners.”
 It wasn’t long before I decided I too needed to eat better and get moving.
 I began to run.